 Learning outcomesUpon successful completion of this unit, students will be able to:

-1. Develop a critical appraisal of the project management cycle, focusing on monitoring and evaluation;
+1. Develop a critical appraisal for property investment decision-making in line with the development cycle, focusing on feasibility and risk analysis;

-4. Perform integrated construction change control and review various tools in diverse, dynamic and emerging project contexts.
+4. Perform integrated construction change control and review various tools in diverse, dynamic and emerging development contexts.